GatsbyCentral/gatsby-source-eventbrite/README.md

 Source plugin for pulling events and related data from eventbrite.

-WORK IN PROGRESS: At the moment it just fetches `events` from eventbrite.com without further processing or filtering.
+WORK IN PROGRESS: At the moment it just fetches `events` and `venues` from eventbrite.com without further processing or filtering.
+Other Endpoints are configurable but haven't been tested yet.
+Works with Eventbrite's API v3.

 ## Install